Simewu/boolean-minify/README.md

 Canonical form: A standard representation of Boolean expressions used to demonstrate equivalence between different forms.
 ```

 This browser-based tool simplifies Boolean expressions by converting them into their canonical form.
-It accepts a JavaScript oracle function, truth table, or DIMACS SAT instance (CNF or DNF) and produces a minimized JavaScript function, truth table, DIMACS CNF or DNF instance, or logic circuit diagram.
+It accepts a JavaScript oracle function, truth table, or DIMACS SAT instance (CNF or DNF) and produces a minimized JavaScript function, truth table, DIMACS CNF or DNF instance, logic circuit diagram, or Karnaugh map.

 ![](lib/screenshot.png)